RayBB/openlibrary-docs/Developer-Resources/Writing-Bots.md

 # Introduction

 Are you frustrated with the number of metadata mistakes on OpenLibrary editions, works, authors, etc?
 Do you notice the same problem happening over and over?
 Are you seeing a lot of duplicate Authors which should be merged or fake books which should be deleted?
 Are there books missing from OpenLibrary that you'd like to import from other sources?
-These are jobs for [`bot` accounts](https://openlibrary.org/dev/docs/bots).
+These are jobs for [`bot accounts`](https://openlibrary.org/dev/docs/bots).

 OpenLibrary `bot accounts` are used to make http POSTs to work, author, edition, subject, etc., pages in order to correct metadata or create/import new records (e.g. books, authors, bookcovers) in bulk.